maxh/maxheinritz.com/_posts/2024-06-16-entity-aggregates.md

 ## Ways in which data can be grouped

-How we do we decide which data to consider part of a single entity?
+How do we decide which data to consider part of a single entity?
 How do we decide which entities to group together into single aggregate root?
 It’s a matter of judgment and satisfying business requirements.
 There are various dimensions along which data can be grouped, described below.

 ### Database table